pydantic/pydantic/docs/usage/model_config.md

 ## JSON schema customization

 #### `json_schema_serialization_defaults_required`

-By default, the JSON schema generated for serialization will mark fields as not-required, even if they have a default value that would always be included during serialization.
+By default, the JSON schema generated for serialization will mark fields as **not-required**, even if they have a default value that would always be included during serialization.
 This has the benefit that most typical types will have the same JSON schema for both validation and serialization, but has the downside that you can often guarantee that fields will be present when dumping a model even if they don't need to